You can shop rates from over 50 of Canada's most trusted insurance providers.

 - Explore your commute to work options.
 Your commute to work may be a long one depending on where you live.
 If you have options for getting to work, like public transit, then you may want to consider using these alternatives.
 Not only does it save you money on gas and parking fees, it also decreases your chance of getting into an accident, helps you in avoiding tickets, and minimizes the overall distance you drive each year which, together, all help to keep your insurance premium at the lowest rate possible.

 - New driver?
 Take a driver's training course.
-Discounts are offered by insurance companies to those who are newly licensed drivers who have completed an approved driver training course in the last three years.
+Discounts are offered by insurance providers to those who are newly licensed drivers who have completed an approved driver training course in the last three years.
 If you have a newly licensed, young driver, in the house, encourage them to take a driver's training course.
 It will pay for itself in the long run because safer drivers pay lower insurance rates and with the right training, they'll have the tools to navigate the roads in the safest way possible.

 - Check in on your Pontiac insurance rates as your life changes.
 Your car insurance rate often changes throughout the stages of your life.
 Getting married, moving, changing how you commute to work, adding teen drivers to your policy, and retiring may affect your premium.
 It's best to check regularly, at least once a year on renewal, that you're still getting the best rate possible from your current insurance provider by shopping around for a lower rate.

 - Shop around each year for the best price.